B-r-e-d/SubTracker/README.md

-# LedgerLeaf - Subscription Tracker
+# SubTracker - Subscription Tracker

-LedgerLeaf helps you track and manage recurring subscriptions.
+SubTracker helps you track and manage recurring subscriptions.
 Keep an overview of costs, currencies, and billing cycles in a simple interface.

 ## Getting Started